fbpx

 You can read more about the health benefits and risks of seaweed here.

-To make this soup vegan, replace turkey with firm tofu (about 7 oz, cubed).
-If you opt for tofu, I recommend adding tofu after step 5 (i.e. once broth has been added).
+To make this seaweed soup vegan, substitute the turkey with firm tofu, approximately 7 oz, cubed.
+For those choosing tofu, I recommend adding it after step 5, specifically once the broth has been added.

 Print